RYGUY722/cmpt220sheffler/prj/2/code/README.txt

 As discussed in the writeup, this game is a working RPG.
 That said, the game is theoretically infinitely long.
 Its length is only dependant on the number of enemies in enemy.txt.
 Adding more enemies and/or spells should be easy and is encouraged.

+Import the file code into Eclipse.
+Once this is completed, simply run MainRunner.java.
+It is recommended to increase the size of your console, as the game outputs a lot of text.

 BATTLE SYSTEM NOTES:
 Commands are not case sensitive.
 Spells expend MP in exchange for enhanced damage.